NordicTrack RW200 Rower Review

 • Center Display will show either the time, distance, or strokes.

-• Lower Display will show the calories.
+• Lower Display will show energy expenditure (calories burned).

 You can row at your own leisure by selecting the “Manual Mode” and pressing the “Priority Display” button until the data you want is displayed in the correct window.
-The data can also be displayed in a scan mode.
+The data can also be displayed in the scan mode.

-Another option is to choose 1 of 20 preset “Watts or Calories” workout programs.
 Each program displays a target zone on the watts meter that you need to stay in to complete the workout.
 The monitor will notify you when you fall out of range.

 One very popular heart rate monitor is the Polar H10 Bluetooth Fitness Tracker.